B2C: Definition, challenges and explanations

 B2C, or Business to Consumer, refers to a business model where a company sells its products or services directly to end consumers.

-Is B2C reserved solely for online commerce?
+Is B2C reserved exclusively for online commerce?

 Do you have an entrepreneurial project?

-We support you in structuring and developing your tech project.
+We support you in the structuring and development of your tech project.
 Make an appointment with one of our Business Strategists.